-However, tar and chip can be applied several different ways; over an existing blacktop driveway or road, or if there is not an existing blacktop base currently we would apply a large stone gravel that allows for the small gravel to lock in place with the tar.
+However, tar and chip can be applied several different ways like over an existing blacktop driveway or road.
+Or, if there is not an existing blacktop base currently we would apply a large stone gravel that allows for the small gravel to lock in place with the tar.
 The customer can also choose between different colors of gravel (stone) to create a look that best suits their taste.

-However, just like any type of driveway there are maintenance requirements to this but it is very minimal.
-Unlike an asphalt driveway you don’t have to seal a tar and chip driveway regularly, however, snow plowing the driveway can damage the surface if not done properly.
+However, just like any type of driveway there are maintenance requirements but they are very minimal.
+Unlike an asphalt driveway you don’t have to seal a tar and chip driveway regularly, but snow plowing the driveway can damage the surface if not done properly.
 You can expect a tar and chip driveway to last roughly 7 to 10 years, at which point you would want to add another layer or stone and tar.

 Not all paving contractors have the experience needed to install a tar and chip driveway effectively.
-Richard Diehl Paving has completed many tar and chip jobs and can be trusted to do the job right the first time.
+Richard Diehl Paving has completed many of this type of job and can be trusted to do the job right the first time.

 Contact us today to schedule a free consultation to see if tar and chip is the right choice for you.